 The 5th line

-The king goes hunting and surrounds his prey in three directions but leaves the front open so they may have the opportunity to flee for their lives.
+The king goes hunting and surrounds game in three directions but leaves the front open so the game may have the opportunity to flee for its life.
 This means that people seeking intimate interdependence are free to leave.
 This is the virtue that a king must possess.

-The inner upper trigram Gen (keeping still, the mountain) looks like a hand, while the lower and the inner lower trigrams (both Kun) represent animals as Kun denotes cattle; the animals are surrounded but those outside Gen are free to leave.
+The inner upper trigram Gen (keeping still, the mountain) looks like a hand, while the lower and the inner lower trigrams (both Kun1) represent animals as Kun1 denotes cattle; the animals are surrounded but those outside Gen are free to leave.

-Commentary on the image: The auspiciousness of manifesting Bi (intimate interdependence), (which is because) the position (where it stays) is the middle and right one.
-(The king ought) to desert those who are resistant and accept those who are submissive; to have one side open in order to let animals flee.
-The residents (of his towns) won't warn (one another) against (intimate interdependence), as the one above acts moderately.
+Commentary on the image: The auspiciousness of manifesting Bi (intimate interdependence), which is because the position where it stays is the middle and right one.
+The king ought to desert those who are resistant and accept those who are submissive; to have one side open in order to let game flee.
+The residents of his towns won't warn one another against intimate interdependence, as the one above acts moderately.

 All the feminine lines approach line 5 for an intimate and interdependent relationship.
 It behaves righteously and moderately, as well as sincerely in a trustworthy manner.
 Therefore it accepts only those who are willing to come for intimate interdependence and frees those who are not.

 Enlightenment through nine five: to recruit or ally with an open mind.
 Radiate the norm of intimate interdependence, like the king accepting only those who are seeking intimate interdependence and freeing those who are not.
 Because of that, people aren't afraid to be intimate and interdependent with him.
-This is auspicious, as the hexagram becomes Kun (2) which accommodate all creatures with a breadth of virtue, when this line is activated and changes to feminine.
+This is auspicious, as the hexagram becomes Kun1 (2) which accommodate all creatures with a breadth of virtue, when this line is fully activated.

 The 6th line

-Text: Bi (intimate interdependence) is not in the lead; (this is) an ominous omen.
+Bi (building intimate interdependence) with ally (i.e. line 5) is not in the lead; this is an ominous omen.

 Line 6 is the last line, i.e. the last to be intimate and interdependent with line 5.
 It is the duke who is summoned by the king but arrives late.